2a-stra/eta-api/README.md

 # Specification of simple API to manage ETA (estimated time of arrival) of the ship to the destination point

-It is crucial for a transportation company that its vessels arrive on time to the destination point.
+It is crucial for a transportation company that its vessels arrive on time at the destination point.
 Timely arrival has a significant impact on the business performance and key metrics of the company.
-Using our __API__ you could ensures customer satisfaction and enhances the company's reputation, as clients rely on the prompt delivery of their goods. __Estimation of time of arrival__ allows you better planning and resource allocation, optimizing fleet utilization and minimizing idle time.
+Using our __API__ ensures customer satisfaction and enhances the company's reputation, as clients rely on the prompt delivery of their goods. __Estimating the time of arrival__ allows for better planning and resource allocation, optimizing fleet utilization and minimizing idle time.
 Ultimately, the ability to consistently deliver cargo on time contributes to increased productivity, profitability, and a competitive edge in the transportation industry.

-Our __API__ provides simple and effective approach for __estimation of time of arrival__.
+Our __API__ provides simple and effective approach for the __estimation of time of arrival__.

 API specification consists of 4 requests using HTTP POST method: